dgcnz/relaxed-equivariance-dynamics/README.md

 # Relaxed equivariance dynamics

+This repository contains the official implementation of our blogpost titled: **Effect of equivariance on training dynamics**.

 Our blogpost has been published at [GRaM Workshop @ ICML 2024](https://gram-blogposts.github.io/blog/2024/relaxed-equivariance/).

 Our extended blogpost can be found [here](blogpost.md).